Factbox: Policies of Egypt's Muslim Brotherhood's party

 - The Muslim Brotherhood is a vociferous critic of Israel.
 Although it long ago renounced violence as a means to bring change in Egypt, it says those facing occupation have the right to "resist by all means."
 The Palestinian militant group Hamas sees the Brotherhood as a spiritual leader.

-- The FJP's program refers to Israel as the "Zionist entity" and describes it as "a racist, colonizing, expansionist and aggressive entity" and says the Palestinian issue is "the most serious Egyptian national security issue."
+- The FJP's programme refers to Israel as the "Zionist entity" and describes it as "a racist, colonising, expansionist and aggressive entity" and says the Palestinian issue is "the most serious Egyptian national security issue."

 - Without mentioning Egypt's 1979 peace treaty with Israel, it says international agreements or treaties must have public support and all sides in such agreements must implement them or they can be reviewed.
 It says many deals reached under Egypt's old order should be reviewed.